-The System Management Workstation (SMW) 7.1.UP01 release includes the Open Source simple event correlator (SEC) package, sec-2.7.0, and an SEC support package, cray-sec-3.0.0.
+The System Management Workstation (SMW) 7.2.UP00 release includes the Open Source simple event correlator (SEC) package, sec-2.7.0, and an SEC support package, cray-sec-3.0.0.
 The SEC support package contains control scripts to manage the starting and stopping of SEC around a Cray mainframe boot session, in addition to other utilities.

-If you plan to use the Cray SEC, see Configuring SEC Software for a Cray XC System, S-2542 for configuration procedures.
+If you plan to use the Cray SEC, see Configuring SEC Software for a Cray XC, Cray XE, or Cray XK System (S-2542) for configuration procedures.